Towards a Taxonomy of Software Log Smells: Results

-In step~2, we categorized the issues into the aforementioned three categories.
-We refined the description of the issues, but did not change the issues.
-To make the process complete, we additionally used a fourth category called ``Something else'' that caught all issues not related to log smells.

-The results of the closed card sort indicated a lack of agreement on several issues; therefore, the authors thoroughly discussed the results.
-This resulted in an iterative process in which the issues were refined and combined, and their classification was reconsidered.
-The outcome was 19 high-level logging issues which were categorized as log smells, their causes, or consequences.
-Additionally, we identified seven issues related to other aspects of logging, which are shortly described in~\ref{appendix:other_logging_issues}.

-An overview of the issues classified in the three categories is presented in Table~\ref{tab:taxonomy_overview}.
+An overview of the 18 identified logging issues classified into causes, consequences, and log smells categories is presented in Table~\ref{tab:taxonomy_overview}.
 We describe each of the categories and their associated issues in more detail in the following subsections.
-To document the issues, we use the template below.
+To document the issues, we use the template presented in Figure~\ref{fig:example_log}.
 However, we have omitted or added elements for some issues based on their relevance.